Bordj Bou Arréridj

 The economy is largely based upon agriculture and forestry, with some small-scale industries.
 Bordj Bou Arréridj is well-connected to other urban centres by road and rail.
-The cities of Setif and Bouira are 70 km east and 115 km northwest, respectively.
-CA Bordj Bou Arreridj (CABBA) is a 1st Level Algerian professional football club based in town; its home grounds are 20 August 1955 Stadium in Mohamed Belouizdad.
+The cities of Sétif and Bouira are 70 km east and 115 km northwest, respectively.
+CA Bordj Bou Arréridj (CABBA) is a 1st Level Algerian professional football club based in town; its home grounds are 20 August 1955 Stadium in Mohamed Belouizdad.

+History

 Economy

 The city is considered highly innovative for presence of many high-tech.
 The city is home to a number of technology companies.
 The city is home to the headquarters of Condor Electronics.

 Sports

 Bordj Bou Arréridj has a team in the Algerian Ligue Professionnelle 1: CA Bordj Bou Arréridj, founded in 1931.

 They also have two teams in the Algerian Basketball Championship: IRB Bordj Bou Arréridj and OS Bordj Bou Arréridj.